odewahn/genai-content-workflow-demo/README.md

 ```

-Note that the colophon now has a block_id of 63
+Here's the result of the conversion:

 ```

-prompter> dump --where="block_id=63"
+prompter> dump --where="block_tag like '%colophon01%'"

 # About the Author